Cider press. Own cider production business. How to make cider carbonated

 AeroMobil

-This futuristic flying car of the Slovak company was presented in Vienna 4 years ago.
-After the presentation, the company received investments, the amount of which amounted to 3 million euros, and plunged headlong into work.
+This futuristic flying car from the Slovak company was presented in Vienna 4 years ago.
+After the presentation, the company received investments amounting to 3 million euros and plunged headlong into work.

 At the exhibition held in Monaco (April 20), the next generation transformer was presented.
-Developers make "hundreds of changes", improving its design and performance.
+The developers have made “hundreds of changes”, improving its design and characteristics.

-The Slovaks do not need to prove anything, because their offspring rides and flies perfectly.
+The Slovaks don’t need to prove anything, since their brainchild rides and flies great.

 Technical indicators

-• The speed developed on the roads and in the air is 160 and 200 km / h, respectively;
+• The speed developed on roads and in the air is 160 and 200 km/h, respectively;

 • Mileage on the ground and in the sky - 875 and 700 km;